Douglass in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Civil Rights.
-A significant historical year for this entry is 1841.
+This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans.
+A significant historical date for this entry is September 3, 1838.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Freedom Grove (1838) (within shouting distance of this marker); Escape Allée (1838) (within shouting distance of this marker); Activist Grove (1833-1845) (about 300 feet away, measured in a direct line); Thurgood Marshall (approx. 0.3 miles away); Battery Ricketts (approx. 0.3 miles away); Fort Stanton (approx. half a mile away); Original Federal Boundary Stone, District of Columbia, Southeast 5 (approx. ¾ mile away in Maryland); Frederick Douglass's Rustic Retreat (approx. 0.8 miles away).
+Memorial Grove (1841-1895) (within shouting distance of this marker); Activist Grove (1833-1845) (about 300 feet away, measured in a direct line); Freedom Grove (1838) (about 400 feet away); Thurgood Marshall (approx. 0.3 miles away); Battery Ricketts (approx. 0.3 miles away); Fort Stanton (approx. half a mile away); Original Federal Boundary Stone, District of Columbia, Southeast 5 (approx. ¾ mile away in Maryland); Original Federal Boundary Stone, District of Columbia, Southeast 4 (approx. 0.8 miles away in Maryland).
 Touch for a list and map of all markers in Douglass.

 Credits.
 This page was last revised on June 6, 2020.
 It was originally submitted on February 10, 2019, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 81 times since then and 5 times this year.
 Photos: 1, 2. submitted on February 10, 2019, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.